Star Wars: The Rise of Skywalker: Video games

 The video game Star Wars Battlefront II (2017) released a free level set on Ajan Kloss.
 In December 2019, the video game Fortnite Battle Royale released several cosmetics featuring character outfits for Rey, Finn, a Sith Trooper, Kylo Ren, and Zorii Bliss along with a TIE Fighter glider, a Millennium Falcon glider (which was given to players for free from the Winterfest Event), four emotes, and two free banners.
 On December 14, Fortnite's publisher Epic Games released a preview of the film on an in-game theater screen as a live event.
 At the end of the event, a message from Palpatine (the one mentioned in the film's opening crawl) was heard.
 To coincide with the release of the film, a trailer for the forthcoming video game, Lego Star Wars: The Skywalker Saga was released on the same day.

 Release

 Theatrical

-The film was originally planned to be released in the United States on May 24, 2019, before being pushed back to December 20.
-It had its world premiere in Los Angeles on December 16.
+Star Wars: The Rise of Skywalker was originally planned to be released in the United States on May 24, 2019, before being pushed back to December 20 swapping release dates with Aladdin.
+It had its world premiere at the Dolby Theatre in Hollywood, Los Angeles, on December 16.
 Unlike most studio films, Disney reportedly did not hold test screenings for The Rise of Skywalker, instead only showing it to Abrams' friends and family, as well as a terminally-ill fan.
-Before the film's release, Disney issued a warning that the scenes with strobe-like flashing lights may trigger photosensitive migraines and seizures during some of those scenes.
+Before the film's release, Disney issued a warning that the scenes with strobe-like flashing lights may trigger photosensitive migraines and seizures.